billpmurphy/hask-archive/README.md

 13
 ```

-In a pattern match expression, `m.*` is used to bind variables, and `p.*` is
-used to access them.
-As the above example shows, you can combine pattern
+As the above example shows, you can combine pattern matching and recursive
-matching and recursive functions without a hitch.
+functions without a hitch.

 You can also deconstruct an iterable using `^` (the cons operator).
 The variable
 before the `^` is bound to the first element of the iterable, and the variable